The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Conclusion

 The generation-recognition asymmetry in formal grammars is a structural, multidimensional, and irreducible phenomenon.
 This paper has identified six independent dimensions:

 \begin{enumerate} \labelenumi{\arabic{enumi}.}

-\item \textbf{Computational} (D1): both generation and recognition span from \(\mathcal{O}(n)\) to \(\notin \mathsf{R}\), but with a \textbf{differential coupling} --- generation is primarily sensitive to task specification, recognition to grammar class.
-The full picture is a two-dimensional landscape (grammar class × task specification) whose complete formal characterization remains an open problem. \item \textbf{Ambiguity} (D2): generation is a function (single-valued); parsing is a relation (set-valued), with \(C_n \sim 4^n / n^{3/2}\sqrt{\pi}\) possible parse trees, and some languages are inherently ambiguous (\citealt{parikh1966context}). \item \textbf{Directionality} (D3): generation is invariably top-down (for phrase-structure grammars); parsing has a degree of directional freedom (LL, LR, Earley, CYK) absent from generation. \item \textbf{Information} (D4): the generator knows the source (\(H(X|X) = 0\)); the parser infers from the surface (\(H(X|Y) > 0\)). \item \textbf{Inference} (D5): for fixed grammar class and minimal tasks, gen \textless{} recog \textless{} inference --- bounded by Gold's theorem.
+\item \textbf{Computational} (D1): example-generation and recognition both span \(\mathcal{O}(n)\) to \(\notin \mathsf{R}\), but with a \textbf{differential coupling} --- example-generation is mainly sensitive to the task specification (NP-complete under semantic constraint, \citealt{barton1987complexity}), recognition to the grammar class (\(\Theta(n)\) for \(k=3\), PSPACE-complete for \(k=1\), undecidable for \(k=0\)).
+The asymmetry changes nature with \(k\): quantitative for \(k\in\{2,2^+\}\), structural for \(k=1\), maximal for \(k=0\) (cf.\ §4.1, Table~\ref{tab:d1-membership}). \item \textbf{Ambiguity} (D2): generation is a function (single-valued); parsing is a relation (set-valued), with \(C_n \sim 4^n / n^{3/2}\sqrt{\pi}\) possible parse trees, and some languages are inherently ambiguous (\citealt{parikh1966context}). \item \textbf{Directionality} (D3): generation is invariably top-down (for phrase-structure grammars); parsing has a degree of directional freedom (LL, LR, Earley, CYK) absent from generation. \item \textbf{Information} (D4): the generator knows the source (\(H(X|X) = 0\)); the parser infers from the surface (\(H(X|Y) > 0\)). \item \textbf{Inference} (D5): for fixed grammar class and minimal tasks, gen \textless{} recog \textless{} inference --- bounded by Gold's theorem.
 Inference can be understood as the extreme of a knowledge continuum whose formal characterization requires further investigation. \item \textbf{Temporality} (D6): the generator creates the future (\(S = 0\)); the parser is expectation-based (\(S > 0\), Levy 2008). \end{enumerate}

-Two of these --- directionality (D3) and temporality (D6) --- have not previously been identified as dimensions of the generation-recognition asymmetry, despite extensive literatures on parsing strategies and surprisal theory.
+Two of these --- directionality (D3) and temporality (D6) --- have not, to our knowledge, been explicitly identified as structural dimensions within a unified taxonomy of the generation-recognition asymmetry in formal language theory, despite extensive study of their underlying aspects (Russell-Carroll-Warwick 1990; Hale 2001; Levy 2008; and the \emph{P-chain} framework in psycholinguistics, Dell \& Chang 2013).

 We have shown that the common characterization ``generation is easy, parsing is hard'' is misleading: the real asymmetry is \emph{structural} --- parsing is always constrained while generation may or may not be.

 Bidirectional systems have been available in NLP for over fifty years, yet have not transferred to most domain-specific applications.
 We proposed two hypotheses: the declarativity prerequisite and the hidden cost of bidirectionality.
 Large language models architecturally unify generation and recognition but operationally preserve the asymmetry by displacing analysis from runtime to training time.